phaserjs/phaser/README.md

 * Buttons now properly use their upFrame if set.
 * InputHandler now has snapOffsetX and snapOffsetY properties so your snap grid doesn't have to be 0,0 aligned (thanks srmeier)
 * Loader.progressFloat contains the actual non-rounded progress value, where-as Loader.progress contains a rounded value.
 Use progressFloat if you've > 100 files to load.
+* Groups can now be added to other Groups as children via group.add() and group.addAt()
+* Groups now have an 'alive' property, which can be useful when iterating through child groups with functions like forEachAlive.

 New Examples: